wrixcore/ACT-Eliza/README.md

 - Inspired by the original Python implementation from zo-eth
 - Built by the Eliza team
-- Special thanks to the ASCII art community for inspiration
+- Special thanks to the encoded art community for inspiration
 - Canvas API for powerful image processing capabilities

 ## Bug Reports